gligoran/mvcopenid/README.markdown

-# OpenID Starter Kit for ASP.NET MVC
+# MvcOpenID - *An OpenID Starter Kit for ASP.NET MVC*

 ## Overview
-OpenID Starter Kit for ASP.NET MVC is first and foremost it is a learning tool.
+MvcOpenID is an OpenID starter kit for ASP.NET MVC.
+It is first and foremost a learning tool.
 I've learned a lot about OpenID while developing this and commented the code a lot.
-If you want to use it in this way I running the application and stepping through the code.
-Apart from it's education value you can also use it as a starter kit for your ASP.NET MVC based web applications.
+Running the application and stepping through the code is the best and probably the fastest way to learn.
+Apart from it's educational value you can also use it as a starter kit for your ASP.NET MVC based web applications.

 ## Status and future plans
 This project has just started so I will be adding more to it.
-Right now there is only the simple support for OpenID.
+Right now there is only the basic support for OpenID.

 In the future I hope to implement:

 * Pop up window for signing in to you OpenID provider.
 * AJAX pop up for signing in to you OpenID provider.
-* Make all versions available for Razor and Web Froms view engines.
+* Make all versions available for Razor and ASPX view engines.

 ## License
 This project is licensed under [Apache License, Version 2.0](http://opensource.org/licenses/apache2.0.php).
 See the [License tab](http://mvcopenid.codeplex.com) on CodePlex or LICENSE.txt in the source for more info.